Home

 On this page I am going to explain the different types of melt and pour soap bases and let you know what you should be looking for when choosing your own...

-When I first started out making soap, I committed the crime of buying what I thought was a natural soap base from a large retailer.
+When I first started out making soap, I "committed the crime" of buying what I thought was a natural soap base from a large retailer.
 I had no clue what was used to create the soap, and couldn't even tell you if it was free of harmful synthetics.
-As far as I knew, pretty much all melt and pour soap bases were the same so it didn't matter which one I got.
-Boy do I know better now!
+Back then, as far as I knew, pretty much all melt and pour soap bases were the same so it didn't matter which one I got.
+Well...
+I was wrong!

-Unfortunately, not all soap bases are available to purchase and if you want to use one that is made out of a particular combination of soap making oils, you may need to make it yourself.
-Creating your own base and then using it for melt and pour soap making is called rebatching.
+Unfortunately, not all soap bases are available to purchase and if you want to use one that is made out of a particular combination of soap making oils, you may need to make the soap yourself using the cold process soap making method.
+Creating your own base and then melting it down to add extra ingredients is called rebatching.

-Buying a pre-made melt and pour soap base, however, is the best option for the beginner and those short on time.
+Buying a pre-made melt and pour soap base, however, is the best option for the beginner and those who want to create intricately designed soaps.
 Although you won't be able to customize your ingredients, you can purchase wonderful olive oil soap bases, coconut oil soap bases, goat's milk soap bases and many more that you'll fully enjoy!
-Go to www.fromnaturawithlove.com for a huge selection to choose from.

 Keep in mind that no matter what type you decide to use, it must have certain characteristics.
 Be sure to read the following section to discover what they are so that you can pick yours out successfully...